JennEYoon/deep-learning/dlwp2ed/mynotes.md

  * Chp 1 - overview
    - charts not update from 2017.
 To message author about this.
  * Chp 2 - more detailed math for NN, CNN, MNIST example than Fastai book.
+   - compare with fastai book presentations in chp 17 NN and chp 13 CNN.
  * v7 MEAP as of today, Nov 2021 est publication date.